chisui/dakka/thesis/main.md

 send ref msg = tell [Send ref msg]
 ```

-Notice that the resulting `ActorContext` doesn't have `a` as its actor type but rather some other type `b`.
-This is because these two types don't have to be the same one. `a` is the type of actor the message is sent to and `b` is the type of actor we are describing the behavior of.The `send` function does not have a `Actor b` constraint since this would needlessly restrict the use of the function itself.
-When defining an actor it is already ensured that whatever `b` is it will be an `Actor`.
+Notice that the resulting `ActorContext` doesn't have `a` as its actor type but rather some other type `b`. `a` is the type of actor the message is sent to and `b` is the type of actor which behavior is beeing described.
+The `send` function does not have a `Actor b` constraint since this would needlessly restrict the use of the function itself.
+When defining an actor it is already ensured that whatever `b` is, it will be an `Actor`.

 We can also provide an akka-style send operator as a convenient alias for `send`: